 Brooksville Drug Trafficking Defense Lawyer

 Despite your intent surrounding the pills, being arrested while in possession with as little as a few prescription pills can land you with a drug trafficking charge in Florida.
-If you have been arrested for drug trafficking in Brooksville, Spring Hill, Timber Pines, Brookridge, High Point, Hernando Beach, Inverness, Inverness Highlands, Beverly Hills, Hernando, Center Hill, Webster, the Villages, Dade City, Shady Hills, Hudson, or anywhere else in the Hernando, Citrus, Sumter, or Pasco County area, contact Ashley M. Aulls, P.A..
+If you have been arrested for drug trafficking in Brooksville, Spring Hill, Timber Pines, Brookridge, High Point, Hernando Beach, Inverness, Inverness Highlands, Beverly Hills, Hernando, Center Hill, Webster, the Villages, Dade City, Shady Hills, Hudson, or anywhere else in the Hernando, Citrus, Sumter, or Pasco County area, contact The Law Office of Ashley Aulls, P.A..
 When considering an attorney as an effective part of your defense strategy, it is best to contact him as soon as possible after your arrest.

 Common Types of Drug Trafficking in Hernando County